simone-rizzetto/VDJPuzzle/README.md

 or by email ( s.rizzetto at student.unsw.edu.au )

 <h2>Cite us</h2>
-VDJPuzzle paper is currently under review.
-In the meantime you can cite VDJPuzzle with <br>
-[<a name="Ref1">1</a>] Auda Eltahla\*, Simone Rizzetto\*, Mehdi Rasoli\*, Brigid Betz-Stablein, Vanessa Venturi, Andrew R Lloyd, Katherine Kedzierska, Rowena A Bull and Fabio Luciani.
-(Date of download).
-VDJPuzzle.
-Downloaded from https://github.com/Simo-88/VDJPuzzle
+[<a name="Ref1">1</a>] Auda Eltahla\*, Simone Rizzetto\*, Mehdi Rasoli\*, Brigid Betz-Stablein, Vanessa Venturi, Katherine Kedzierska, Andrew R Lloyd, Rowena A Bull and Fabio Luciani.
+Linking the T cell receptor to the single cell transcriptome in antigen-specific human T cells.
+Immunology and cell biology, 2016, doi: 10.1038/icb.2016.16